stat545ubc-2024/assignment-b3-low-hands/README.md

 9. I implemented button feature.
 This is reflected in **time** tab, which allows you to choose between hourly and monthly charts.

-10. I created histograms in **weather** tab.
+10. I created bar plots in **weather** tab.
 Features about filters are kept.

-11. I created bar plots in **environment** tab.
+11. I created histograms in **environment** tab.
 Features about filters are kept and you can choose your favorite colors to draw the plots.

-12. I created line graphs in **time** tab.
+12. I created line plots in **time** tab.
 Features about filters are kept.

 13. I used **Rhtml** to store the text for the information tabs called "About Dataset", "How to Use the App" and "Conclusion".